 Schneider Electric and Boston University Joint-Study Reveals Over 2 million New Jobs Can Be Created During the Transition to Net-Zero Buildings

-- Results offer micro-scale view of green employment opportunities from deploying low-carbon technologies in retrofit and new buildings
+- Over 800 thousand potential jobs underscore the considerable employment opportunities in the United States

-- Even with conservative estimations, the journey to net-zero buildings could generate more than 141 million job years
+- Even with conservative estimations, low-carbon buildings could generate more than 141 million job years

-Rueil-Malmaison (France), 10 October 2023 – Schneider Electric, the leader in the digital transformation of energy management and automation, together with Boston University, today announces a first-of-its-kind study that finds that more than 2 million new jobs and up to 141 million additional job years can be created in Europe and the United States by adopting clean energy technologies in new and retrofitted buildings.
+BOSTON, Oct.
+10, 2023 /PRNewswire/ -- Schneider Electric, the leader in the digital transformation of energy management and automation, together with Boston University, today announces a first-of-its-kind study that finds that more than 2 million new jobs and up to 141 million additional job years can be created in Europe and the United States by adopting clean energy technologies in new and retrofitted buildings.
 The results come from a research collaboration between the Boston University Institute for Global Sustainability (IGS) and the Schneider ElectricTM Sustainability Research Institute (SRI).

 "It is increasingly clear that, thanks to modern technologies, it is now feasible to rapidly transition buildings to net-zero," explained Vincent Petit, Senior Vice President of Climate and Energy Transition Research at Schneider Electric and Head of the SRI.
 "What we often do not realize is that such a transition comes with significant socioeconomic benefits.
 This research is another demonstration of this fact."